The-Efren/The-Efren/README.md

 ## About me

-I’m a U.S. Army veteran an IT professional currently working as a Helpdesk Engineer II with experience supporting enterprise systems, troubleshooting infrastructure issues, and maintaining reliable IT environments.
-Through my work in IT support, I have developed a strong foundation in Networking, System Administration, and Security.
-I have recently expanded my focus into cloud infrastructure and automation, specifically with Microsoft Azure.
-I am currently building hands on experiences with Azure services while preparing for the AZ-104 Azure Administrator certification.
-My learning focuses on cloud networking, identity management, and deploying scalable infrastructure in the cloud.
+I’m a U.S. Army veteran and IT professional with 5+ years of experience in cloud identity, network security, and enterprise infrastructure, transitioning into a Cloud Engineer role.
+Through my work in IT support and government contracting, I have built a strong foundation in Microsoft Azure, identity and access management, and network administration.
+I bring hands-on experience with Microsoft Entra ID, Conditional Access, Microsoft Intune, and Microsoft 365 to support secure, scalable environments.
+Previously held an active Secret clearance (inactive since 2022, expired 2024), with experience working in secure and compliance-driven environments.
+Currently advancing toward the Microsoft Azure Administrator Associate (AZ-104) certification while continuing to build practical cloud experience.

 Certifications:
-- CompTIA Security+
+• CompTIA Security+
-- Microsoft Certified: Azure Fundamentals (AZ-900)
+• Microsoft Certified: Azure Fundamentals (AZ-900)
-- Microsoft Azure Administrator Associate (AZ-104) – In Progress
+• Microsoft Azure Administrator Associate (AZ-104) – In Progress

-I’m always interested in connecting with professionals working in cloud engineering, infrastructure, and DevOps.
+Actively seeking Cloud Engineer, Azure Administrator, and Cloud Security roles.
+Open to connecting with recruiters, hiring managers, and cloud professionals.

 ## Skills
 **Cloud Platforms:** Microsoft Azure, Azure Virtual Machines, Azure Functions, Azure Static Web Apps.